technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ## Page (`src/pages/{page}/`)

 Every page renders contents of the entire document.
 It is designed to use features and connect them.
-It is an interoperability layer between the features.
+It acts as an interoperability layer between the features.
 A change on one page should never break a different page.

 ### Must not

 - A page must not import from other pages.
+- A page must not access features state `state.features.{feature}`.

 ### Must